Skip to content

 Reviewed by Jonathan Leggett

 When buying a second property, you'll be subject to paying a higher rate of stamp duty.
-How much you'll pay depends on where in the UK you live, and in some cases, you might be exempt - read on to learn more.
+How much you'll pay depends on where in the UK you live and the purchase price of the property.
+In some cases, you might even be exempt.
+Read on to learn more.

 What is stamp duty for second homes?